Community Support Worker Program

 Are you searching for a rewarding career serving your community and the exceptional people within it?
 If so, check out the Community Support Worker Diploma Program at Stenberg College.

-The Community Support Worker Diploma Program is designed to provide students with a comprehensive theoretical and practical education so students can provide support to people of all ages who have a developmental disability or dual diagnosis (i.e. developmental disability and mental illness).
-Students are trained to effectively promote the mental, physical and emotional health of people with specialized needs so that they may live as fully and independently as possible.
+The Community Support Worker Diploma Program is designed to provide you with a comprehensive theoretical and practical education so you can provide support to people of all ages who have a developmental disability or dual diagnosis (i.e. developmental disability and mental illness).
+You will learn how to effectively promote the mental, physical and emotional health of people with specialized needs so that they may live as fully and independently as possible.

-After taking foundational coursework, students begin weekly field experience placements.
-These placements, alongside ongoing academic coursework, provide applied practice and give students a continual real-world context as they complete their studies.
+After taking foundational coursework, you will begin weekly field experience placements.
+These placements, alongside ongoing academic coursework, provide applied practice and give you a continual real-world context as you complete your studies.
 An intensive four week consolidated practice experience occurs at the end of the program.
 This practice experience is the final consolidation of knowledge, skills and abilities so that students are immediately ready to join the workforce upon graduation.

 The Stenberg College Community Support Worker Program prepares graduates to: